nmagre/movie-renamer/README.md

 ### Requirements

 Only java version >= 7 is required to run **Movie Renamer**.
-You can also install [MediaInfo](http://mediaarea.net/fr/MediaInfo) to get file container informations and use it in file name (optional)
+You can also install [MediaInfo](http://mediaarea.net/fr/MediaInfo) to get file container informations and use it in filename (optional)

 ### Want to help ?